cr4ckp0t/legocollection/README.md

 # Lego Collection Page Generator

-Uses the Brickset Powershell module to generate a Markdown page of my Lego set collection.
+Uses the Brickset Powershell module to generate a Markdown page of my Lego set and minifig collection.